Budget Spreadsheets are Complex!

-Even as a professional accountant, sickness I find other people’s budget spreadsheet models complex and difficult to follow.
+Even as a professional accountant, I find other people’s budget spreadsheet models complex and difficult to follow.
 This article is about simple steps that budget preparers can do to help other people understand how their spreadsheets interact with one another.

 A good budget model captures the relationships between the different financial drivers affecting the organization.
-For example, drug every additional client service hour affects both revenues and expenses.
+For example, every additional client service hour affects both revenues and expenses.
 Every new hire increases employee benefits, statutory deductions and recruiting costs, as well as salaries.
 Remembering which spreadsheets are affected by which formulas quickly becomes impossible.

 Draw a Diagram